 Matthew: Life Lessons

 You have to wonder what Jesus saw in Matthew.
 You also have to wonder what Matthew saw in Jesus with dirt under his nails, calloused hands, holes in his sandals, and not connected with the clout in the local church.
 These two were quite a pair.

 Matthew accepted Jesus’ invitation and never looked back.
 He spent the rest of his life convincing people to follow this Jesus as the Messiah.
 The relationship Jesus had with Matthew can serve to convince us that if Jesus had a place for Matthew, He may have a place for us, too.

 Praising and Praying through the Psalms

-A copy of Disciple: Under the Tree of Life is available in the Mt.
-Bethel bookstore.
+A copy of Scripture and the Authority of God is available in the Mt.
+Bethel Bookstore.